DeDe: Detecting Backdoor Samples for SSL Encoders via Decoders: Design of

 \subsection{Attack and defense models}

 \textbf{Attack scenario}.
-We consider the two most practical scenarios from recent advancements of SSL paradigms.
+We consider the two most practical scenarios from recent advancements in SSL paradigms.

 \textit{On the model provider side}, attackers may release poisoned samples to the web such that the automatically extracted data is poisoned similar to assumptions of ~\cite{saha2022backdoor, li2023embarrassingly, liu2022poisonedencoder, zhang2024data} .
 SSL serves as a cheap and efficient way to train encoders without human censoring, leaving a loophole for attackers to pollute the collected dataset.
-In this case, the access to the meta-training dataset is granted, or at least a subset of it.
+Hence, access to the meta-training dataset is granted, or at least a subset of it.

-\textit{On the end user side}, we consider someone who downloads pre-trained encoders to perform its own downstream tasks as an end user, which is also assumed by \cite{jia2022badencoder, liang2024badclip}.
-However, when the third-party service provider may have injected a backdoor into the model without affecting the main utility, how can you know it as an end user of the pre-trained encoder without any knowledge of the training dynamics or training data?
+\textit{On the end user side}, consider someone who downloads pre-trained encoders to perform its own downstream tasks as an end user, which is also assumed by \cite{jia2022badencoder, liang2024badclip}.
+However, when the third-party service provider may have injected a backdoor into the model without affecting the main utility, how can you, as an end user, know it without any knowledge of the training dynamics or training data?
 Hence, no training data is known but any publicly available dataset can serve as an auxiliary dataset.

 \textbf{Detection Goal}.
 We assume that the attacker has already implemented the backdoor into the pre-trained encoder.
-How the backdoor is implemented and what type of trigger is are all agnostic.
-As a victim encoder needs to interact with a triggered sample to cause a backdoor behavior.
-We propose a detection method, \scheme, that detects the activation of backdoor behaviors when the victim model is inferencing a triggered input to a target embedding.
+How the backdoor is implemented and what type of trigger is both are agnostic.
+As a victim encoder needs to interact with a triggered sample to cause a backdoor behavior, we propose a detection method, \scheme, that detects the activation of backdoor behaviors when the victim model is inferencing a triggered input to a target embedding.

 \textbf{Defender's capability}.
 The defender is given the victim encoder and a training dataset.
 The training dataset can be a subset of the encoder's pre-training dataset, which is slightly poisoned (poison rate less than $1\%$), or be a publicly available dataset without labels, such as unlabeled CIFAR10 , and STL10.